Exodromy: Introduction

-We define \textit{stratified \topoi} in a manner completely analogous to our definition of stratified topological spaces, but our study of gluing squares now permits us to prove that the \category of \emph{bounded coherent} stratified \topoi are equivalent to a \category of \emph{toposic décollages} -- i.e., presheaves of \topoi on the subdivision of a poset that satisfy a kind of \emph{oriented Segal condition}.
-This condition ensures that a string $\{p_0\leq\cdots\leq p_n\}$ is carried to an iterated oriented fibre product $\XX_{p_0}\orientedtimes_{\XX}\cdots\orientedtimes_{\XX}\XX_{p_n}$ of the strata.
-We may also pass to profinite objects in the base, which permits us to contemplate stratified \topoi over spectral topological spaces.
+We then define \textit{stratified \topoi} in a manner completely analogous to our definition of stratified topological spaces (\Cref{sec:strattopoi}).
+Our study of gluing squares now permits us to prove that the \category of \textit{bounded coherent} stratified \topoi are equivalent to a \category of \textit{toposic décollages}, i.e., presheaves of \topoi on the subdivision of a poset that satisfy a kind of \textit{oriented Segal condition} (\Cref{thm:strattopanddecollages}).
+This condition ensures that a chain $\{p_0 < \cdots < p_n\} \subset P $ is carried to the iterated oriented fiber product $\XX_{p_0}\orientedtimes_{\XX}\cdots\orientedtimes_{\XX}\XX_{p_n}$ of the strata.
+Passing to \proobjects in the base permits us to contemplate stratified \topoi over spectral topological spaces.

 Among the bounded coherent stratified \topoi are those in which the strata are Stone \topoi.
-These are the \textit{spectral \topoi.} They turn out to agree with those bounded coherent stratified \topoi in which the truncated coherent objects are exactly the \textit{constructible sheaves} -- i.e., those sheaves that restrict to a lisse sheaf on any stratum.
-If $\mbfPi$ is a profinite stratified space, then the stratified \topos $\widetilde{\mbfPi}$ is spectral in this sense.
-As in Lurie's \Categorical Stone Duality, there is a left adjoint to the functor $\goesto{\mbfPi}{\widetilde{\mbfPi}}$, which carries a stratified \topos to its \textit{stratified homotopy type}.
+These are the \textit{spectral \topoi.} We prove that these agree with those bounded coherent stratified \topoi in which the truncated coherent objects are exactly the \textit{constructible sheaves} -- i.e., those sheaves that restrict to a lisse sheaf on any stratum.
+If $\mbfPi$ is a profinite stratified space, then the stratified \topos $ \Fun(\mbfPi,\Space) $ is spectral in this sense.
+As in Lurie's \Categorical Stone Duality, there is a left adjoint to the functor $\goesto{\mbfPi}{\Fun(\mbfPi,\Space)}$, which carries a stratified \topos to its \textit{stratified homotopy type}.